Dumfries and Galloway in the South of Scotland provides a complete range of outdoor activities.

-The coast and lochs of Dumfries & Galloway are a joyous playground for wildlife and for outdoors people.
+The coast and lochs of Dumfries & Galloway are a joyous playground for wildlife and for outdoors people who enjoy this activity.
 Close to between the links challenges of Southerness and Powfoot you’ll find acres of wetlands, filled with a cacophony of wintering birds as thousands upon thousands of geese descend on this beautiful expanse of marsh, providing exceptional wildlife watching and photography opportunities.
 The woodlands and forests a little further inland abound with interesting wildlife, and red squirrels, deer and birds of prey are a common site on courses such as New Galloway, Dalbeattie, Moffat and Langholm.

 Scotland’s coast to coast footpath, the Southern Upland Way, starts in beautiful Portpatrick, which is also home to the stunning 18 hole Dunskey Golf Course, and 9 hole Dinvin.
 The Moffat Hills are popular with hillwalkers and renown for their gentle majesty to enjoy the outdoor activity.
 Moffat Golf Course makes excellent use of the upland landscape.
 The 14 way marked route s in and around Langholm make this borderlands town a very accessible walking, as well as golﬁng, destination.
 Newton Stewart’s location, nestled between the Galloway Hills and Wigtown Bay, provides a plethora of walking routes to explore across varied landscapes, and Newton Stewart Golf Club and Wigtown & Bladnoch Golf Club are nearby golﬁng treats.